On July 6, 2016, the U.S. House of Representatives took a huge step forward to improve the lives of Americans living with mental illness.

 "As always, there is more work to be done in the world of mental health parity and advocacy," said Lisa Kantor of Kantor & Kantor, LLP.
-"However, the passing of this bill is an incredible leap forward towards improving the lives of so many who suffer with mental illness.
-To me, my fellow advocates, and my clients, this means more power and leverage in holding insurance companies accountable, and the bottom line here is more attainable and less complicated access to life saving mental health treatment - and that is something to be celebrated."
+"However, the passing of this bill is an incredible leap forward towards improving the lives of so many who suffer from mental illness.
+To me, my fellow advocates, and my clients, this means more power and leverage in holding insurance companies accountable, and the bottom line here is more attainable and less complicated access to life-saving mental health treatment - and that is something to be celebrated."

 The bill, originally drafted in the aftermath of the 2012 Sandy Hook school massacre, has become somewhat entangled in more controversial policy fights over gun violence and gun control.
-Many are hesitant in making a connection between mental health and violence, and believe that better treatment options can reduce mass shootings.
-We very much hope this to be true, and will continue to advocate on behalf of our clients for improved access to mental health treatment.
+Many are hesitant in making a connection between mental health and violence and believe that better treatment options can reduce mass shootings.
+We very much hope this to be true and will continue to advocate on behalf of our clients for improved access to mental health treatment.

-A special thanks to the Eating Disorders Coalition and all those involved with advocating, sponsoring, and tireless lobbying for the passing of this bill.
+A special thanks to the Eating Disorders Coalition and all those involved with advocating, sponsoring, and tirelessly lobbying for the passing of this bill.
 Together we celebrate this advancement in mental health care reform.

 And in the meantime, we will continue to fight the good fight.